asu-trans-ai-lab/grid2demand/README.md

 ![](media/9ed9631f17469d631f9dfe97e4320c10.png)

+**Starting with Grid2demand**
+If you have not used Grid2demand before, here are some advices to get started.
+1. Read the user guide or watch the video at https://www.youtube.com/watch?v=EfjCERQQGTs.

+2. Obtain a map.osm or map.osm.pbf file for your area of interest at https://extract.bbbike.org/ or openstreetmap.org

+3. Look at the examples at Google colab environment https://github.com/asu-trans-ai-lab/grid2demand/blob/main/grid2demand.ipynb

+4. Install Python, Grid2demand and QGIS on your computer or using google colab environment
+Modify one of the examples to implement your own model.

+5. Post your questions on the users group: groups.google.com/d/forum/grid2demand

 Open-source tool of grid2demand aims to provide an open-source quick demand generation python package, which can work anywhere in the world, thanks to open